rkumar0322/DeanJain-Farewell/Dean.md

 ### Tamim Says:
 #### A Great Leader and Technical Architect...
 Dean Jain
-##### These four years working with you was an amazing learning experience for me.You tought us how to excel as a team,remain motivated and give our best.You are a role model of a Leader!
+##### These four years working with you was an amazing learning experience for me.You taught us how to excel as a team,remain motivated and give our best.You are a role model of a Leader!
 ##### It would be a pleasure working with you again!Wish you all the best for your feature endeavours...

 <!-- _class: lead -->